ZilantRobotics/innopolis_vtol_dynamics/README.md

 ## 1. USE CASES

+By centralizing communication through CAN and leveraging the HITL simulator, you can perform a wide range of tests that were previously complex or impractical.
+Let's consider them.

 ### 1.1.
 CI/CD Unit

 The HITL simulator itself is not computationally expensive.
 You can run it even on single-board computers like the Raspberry Pi.
 This feature allows the HITL simulator to be used as part of CI/CD process.
 Each time a developer makes a commit to the autopilot software, a the compiled binary can be deployed to a real flight controller and tested with HITL simulator.
 It is especially useful for developers actively working with DroneCAN/Cyphal drivers or related parts of the autopilot software.